+Practitioner Faculty are highly experienced individuals in a relevant field of professional practice who can provide effective, practice-oriented instruction and contribute to the teaching, service, and outreach missions of the University.
 Practitioner Faculty hold the rank of Assistant Professor of Practice, Associate Professor of Practice, and Professor of Practice.
-These are highly experienced individuals in a relevant field of professional practice who can provide effective, practice-oriented instruction and contribute to the teaching, service, and outreach missions of the University.

-Practitioner Faculty hold the rank of Assistant Professor of Practice, Associate Professor of Practice, and Professor of Practice.
-These are highly experienced individuals in a relevant field of professional practice who can provide effective, practice-oriented instruction and contribute to the teaching, service, and outreach missions of the University.